jsblogs/jsblogs.github.io/_posts/spring/2020-02-25-How-to-execute-code-on-Spring-application-start-up.md

 * [ApplicationRunner](#app-runner)

 ## Introduction <a name="intro"></a>
-Have you ever encountered a situation where you've to perform some tasks immediately after the Spring/SpringBoot application starts.  i.e.
-Initialize some data into database, initialize application level constants, make an API call, etc.
+Have you ever encountered a situation where you've to perform some tasks immediately after the Spring/SpringBoot application starts? i.e. Initialize some data into the database, initialize application-level constants, make an API call, etc.

 There are several ways to achieve it.
-Here I'm gonna discuss about:
+Here I'm gonna discuss:
 1. Application events
 2. ApplicationRunner